CybernatedCoinage/How-To-Mine-Xelis/README.md

 **Prerequisites: Before you start mining Xelis, you’ll need a few things:**

 A computer with either a CPU or GPU that meets the minimum requirements for mining.
 A wallet address to receive the XELIS tokens you mine.
-You can create a wallet here: Xelis Wallet.
-Third-party mining software (listed below).
+You can create a wallet here: https://xelis.org/resources Third-party mining software (listed below).
 Either a solo mining node or a mining pool to connect to.